rahulreads/bank-statement-processor/README.md

 # Solution
-To solve the above problem, I have chose Java spring boot application which exposes a REST api, to which you can upload a CSV file or XML file.
-Currently the api only allows 1 file to be uploaded at a time.
-The report will be generated in JSON as the output of the POST comand.
+To solve this problem, I have chosen a Java Spring Boot application that exposes a REST API for uploading CSV or XML files.
+The API currently allows only one file to be uploaded at a time.
+After processing, the application generates a JSON report as the response to the POST request.

 The instructions to start using the app is added below.